Mohamed-Khlawy/Calculator/README.md

 5. Alternatively, you can use the keyboard to input numbers and operators:
    - Press the number keys (0-9) to enter numbers.
    - Press the operator keys (+, -, *, /) to perform operations.
-   - Press the Enter key to calculate the result.
+   - Press the Equal key to calculate the result.
-6. The current operation and the calculated result will be displayed in a label on the calculator interface.
+6. The current operation and the calculated result will be displayed in a TextBox on the calculator interface.

 ## Contributing